flatironinstitute/kachery-p2p/README.md

 ## Hosting a bootstrap node

-In order for peers to find one another, they need to connect to a commmon bootstrap server.
+In order for peers to find one another, they need to connect to a common bootstrap server.
 By default, kachery-p2p uses a hard-coded address to a node hosted by us.
 However, you can host your own bootstrap node.

 ```bash
 # Start the daemon on a computer in the cloud with an accessible port